Raj Thota

-Raj Thota is an Indian Telugu-Language film cinematographer.
+Raj Thota is an Indian cinematographer who works in Telugu cinema.
 He received praise for the film Arjun Reddy.

 Early life

 Raj was born in the Kasarabad village, grew up in Suryapet, Nalgonda, Telangana, and moved to Hyderabad.
 He was very enthusiastic in building teams to play village-level cricket and kabaddi, from a very young age.
 His mother, Mani Thota, is a house wife, while his father, the late Venkat Thota, was a makeup artist for Telugu films, mainly doing make-up for Mohan Babu.
 He showed keen interest in photography since an early age.

 Career

-Early years and it Follows (2000-2014)

-Raj’s father Venkat Thota was a make up artist with Mohan Babu and Raj used to accompany his father to the sets during holidays.
-It was during those visits Raj thought that the director, cinematographer, and lead actors are the only people, who were busy and running hither and thither.
-So, he decided to choose among these three crafts, and ultimately chose to be a cinematographer.
-He expressed his desire to his father and joined his colleague, T. Surendra Reddy, a cinematographer, where he worked for different genres of films for several years, including Hindi films directed by Mani Shankar, in Hyderabad.

-Later, he worked under DOP Mohana Krishna, as an assistant, in Hindi films, such as Ishqiya, R...
+He worked under DOP Mohana Krishna, as an assistant, in Hindi films, such as Ishqiya, R...
 Rajkumar, Do Lafzon Ki Kahani, and Force 2.
 He also worked in several commercials, as a second unit cameraman.